Course Outline

 Details of early feedback on progress

-Students will receive constructive feedback via regular individual consultation during workshops.
+By the week 4 workshop students will have made substantial progress on a technical task, and received constructive feedback via regular individual consultation during workshops.

 Assessment tasks